liyanlin06/liyanlin06.github.io/index.md

 My name is Yanlin Li.
 I am a master student at [School of Computing](https://www.comp.nus.edu.sg/), [National University of Singapore](https://nus.edu.sg/), under the supervision of [Prof. Mong-Li Lee](https://www.comp.nus.edu.sg/~leeml/) and [Prof. Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/).
 And also I am mentored by [Dr. Hao Fei](https://haofei.vip/) and [Dr. Shengqiong Wu](https://sqwu.top/).
 Before that, I obtained the degree of Bachelor of Software Engineering at the [School of Software](https://www.sc.sdu.edu.cn/), [Shandong University](https://www.sdu.edu.cn/) in China.

-I am actively looking for <font color='red'>Ph.D</font> position in 2026 Fall or 2027 Spring.
 I am eager to explore novel areas of research (current attempts are to define future directions) and I am also willing to seek some external collaborations.
 Contact me if you have any leads!
 Deeply obliged.

 ## Research Interests